Donkeylipsh/FaceGrid/README.md

 # FaceGrid
-A Unity Shader that displays a Sci-fi grid with an ominous human face protruding from the surface
+A Unity Shader that displays a Sci-fi grid with an animated ominous human face protruding from the surface

 # Components
 * Unity Prefab